MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 - DAX includes many functions that return a table, rather than a value.
 The table is not displayed in a reporting client, but is used to provide input to other functions.
 For example, you can retrieve a table and then count the distinct values in it, or calculate dynamic sums across filtered tables or columns.

-- DAX functions include a variety of *time-intelligence* functions.
+- DAX functions include a variety of *time intelligence* functions.
 These functions let you define or select date ranges, and perform dynamic calculations based on these dates or range.
 For example, you can compare sums across parallel periods.

 ### Date and time functions